dev-basitali/photo-filter-app/pro_image_editor-stable/README.md

     return Scaffold(
         body: ProImageEditor.network(
           'https://picsum.photos/id/237/2000',
-           callbacks: ProImageEditorCallbacks(
            onImageEditingComplete: (Uint8List bytes) async {
               /*
-                 Your code to handle the edited image.
-Upload it to your server as an example.
+               `Your code for handling the edited image.
+Upload it to your server as an example.`

-                 You can choose to use await, so that the loading-dialog remains visible until your code is ready, or no async, so that the loading-dialog closes immediately.
+               You can choose whether you want to use await, so that the loading-dialog remains visible until your code is also ready, or without async, so that the loading-dialog closes immediately.
-                 By default, the bytes are in `jpg` format.
               */
-               Navigator.pop(context);
            },
-          ),
         ),
     );
 }